Bevy-Rust-GPU/bevy-rust-gpu/README.md

 Enables hot-rebuilding support.

-`RustGpu` gains a new `export_to` function, which will register it to export entry points to the provided path.
+`RustGpu` gains a new `export_to` function, which will register it for entry point aggregation, and export to the provided path alongside any other materials pointing there.

 This can be used in concert with the `hot-reload` feature, [`rust-gpu-builder`](https://github.com/Bevy-Rust-GPU/rust-gpu-builder)'s file watching functionality, and [`permutate-macro`](https://github.com/Bevy-Rust-GPU/permutate-macro)'s static permutation generation to drive a hot-rebuild workflow on par with bevy's WGSL user experience: